et9719/stepldn-v2/README.md

 ### Order History

-- Within the saem page as the profile details, just underneither you can view your oreder history if you have made any previous orders on the same account.
+- Within the same page as the profile details, just underneath you can view your order history if you have made any previous orders on the same account.

 <img src="media/readme_media/feature-order-history.png" alt="Order history function">